 A week after the release of Nitrux 1.3.2 (see Changelog), we’re making a new ISO available to the public.
-This new ISO addresses two problems; the first was the incorrect version number, a minor, aesthetic issue.
+This new ISO addresses two problems: the incorrect version number and a minor aesthetic issue.
 The second is a rebuilt root filesystem that significantly improves the compatibility of packages now that we have moved from systemd to OpenRC.

-This new ISO is not a new version of the distribution; it’s an updated installation media.
-The new ISO file is nitrux-release-amd64_2020.09.05.iso, therefore we’re removing the previous ISO file from our server, our Sourceforge storage, and our OSDN storage.
+This new ISO is not a new distribution version; it’s an updated installation media.
+The new ISO file is nitrux-release-amd64_2020.09.05.iso.
+Therefore, we’re removing the previous ISO file from our server, Sourceforge storage, and OSDN storage.

-For users that installed the distribution using the previous ISO (nitrux-release-amd64_2020.08.28.iso), we recommend that you do the following steps.
+We recommend doing the following steps for users that installed the distribution using the previous ISO (nitrux-release-amd64_2020.08.28.iso).

 - Upon a fresh installation, run: